Ask Experts Questions for FREE Help!

 But during the time it was short cycling before I caught wind of what was happening it went through a lot of start-up cycles and I am wondering if that had any ill effect on the life expectancy of the ignitor, or other components for that matter.
 It probably did not go on for long, as I am pretty vigilant about stuff around the house, but it probably did do it for at least a day or so.

-OK, my question is this.... is there any way to know if your ignitor is "getting ready" to throw in the towel??
+OK, my question is this... is there any way to know if your ignitor is "getting ready" to throw in the towel?
 My ignitor looks like the ignitor pictured here (hope it comes through)

 http://www.arnoldservice.com/Amana%2041-401.jpg

 When it lights up, you can see it gets glowing hot on one side of the "U" about halfway down before the other side starts to glow.
 Does this mean it has developed one of the infamous "hot spots" I have read about and is it about ready to burn out in this spot.
 Or is it normal for one to start getting hot on one side before the other side gets hot.
 The furnace is about 17 years old and I have never replaced the ignitor in the 14 years I have owned the house.
-Should I just go ahead and put another one in there, they are only about $40 and available locally.
+Should I just put another one in there, they are only about $40 and available locally.
 Thanks in advance.

 KC13

-Dec 24, 2008, 12:29 PM
+Dec 24, 2008, 01:29 PM

 Since you seem familiar enough with the unit, I would recommend purchasing a replacement ignitor and keeping it on hand for the event when the current one fails.
 Inevitably failure will occur at a time when the local supplier is closed for the weekend.
 Average life expectancy depends on particular ignitor type, system usage, and environmental factors.
 Failure is somewhat unpredictable, so a spare would be a good investment.